Grumbling Religious Leaders

 The Israelites who lived and walked in the desert had desperately wanted the manna that God dropped from the sky in the wilderness day after day.
 It temporarily satisfied.
 It was life.
 Some of them even tried to horde it.
 The manna was essential for earthly, physical life and God provided fresh manna every day.
 It was God’s gift.
 It was bland, unappealing bread, but it was their bread for daily life.
 When Jesus pointed to Himself and declared that He had come down from heaven, He was making an awesome statement.

 These things He said in the synagogue as He taught in Capernaum.
 John 6:59 (NASB)

 Jesus was the real spiritual bread.
 He was and is better than ciabatta, challah, cranberry, focaccia, french, multi-grain, parisienne, oatmeal, rosemary, rye, or walnut bread!
 Jesus is the best bread.
 When you trust Him to forgive your sins, you will spiritually “eat” Him, or take Him into your life and you will have eternal life forever.
 You will not want to spread butter, honey, jam, jelly, or peanut butter on this bread.

 Is there is an empty feeling inside?
 I do not mean that your stomach is hungry.
 I am talking about spiritual emptiness.
 No one will eat this bread unless he or she is spiritually hungry.
 Jesus said that He is the Bread of Life.
 He will satisfy you completely.
 This bread is symbolic of believing, trusting, relying, and depending on Jesus to forgive your sins.
 We eat this bread when we repent of our sins and trust God to forgive our sins.
 Then we gain eternal life.
 That was Jesus’ promise.

-For a discussion about man’s choice and God’s choice in salvation, please read “Predestination and Free Will.”
+For a discussion about man’s choice and God’s choice in salvation, please read “Predestination and Human Responsibility.”